 Pfizer’s Xeljanz and Xeljanz XR treat rheumatoid arthritis, psoriatic arthritis and ulcerative colitis.
 The drug works by decreasing the activity of the immune system.
-In February 2019, the U.S. Food and Drug Administration released a safety communication to alert the public that a clinical trial found an increased risk of blood clots in the lungs and death when people took high doses of the drug to treat rheumatoid arthritis.
+In July 2019, the U.S. Food and Drug Administration approved new warnings for the medication after a clinical trial found an increased risk of blood clots in the lungs and death when people took high doses of the drug to treat rheumatoid arthritis.

 Xeljanz is an oral prescription medication approved to treat moderately to severely active rheumatoid arthritis, psoriatic arthritis and ulcerative colitis.
 It also comes in an extended release formula, Xeljanz XR.